-All CA's under this policy must make available an OCSP Service.
+All CA's under this policy provide an OCSP Service.

 OCSP responses must be compliant with RFC 6960 or RFC 5019.
-OCSP responses must be always signed by an OCSP responder whose certificate is signed by the CA that issued the certificate whose revocation status is being checked.
+OCSP responses must be always signed by the CA that issued the certificate whose revocation status is being checked.